Recreational Day Services

 Day Services are provided through a mix of private pay, contracts with DSHS agencies such as community respite, and generous community support.
 Contact Brett to learn more.

 We need Volunteers!!
-DayBridge Connect’s model is dependent on neighbors helping neighbors to thrive.
+DayBridge’s model is dependent on neighbors helping neighbors to thrive.
 If you are looking for a few hours of volunteer time a month to really make a difference in someone’s life, click here

 Nothing happens without good people doing great work!
 We know that families must have confidence in those who serve.
 All DayBridge Team members have specific credentials and training beyond basic application and ID verification: